Jayash/currency_exchange_microservices/README.md

 A sample project to demonstrate spring cloud features

-# Spring Cloud Features USed
+# Spring Cloud Features Used

 - Communication with other Microservices using Feign REST Client
 - Implement client side load balancing with Ribbon